-Net cash used in financing activities was \$1,378,721 compared to \$1,165,565, for the years ended June 30, 2022, and 2021, respectively.
-During the year ended June 30, 2022, we purchased 22,510 shares of our common stock from the open market for \$100,106 compared to 669,018 shares of common stock from the open market for \$2,364,781 for the year ended June 30, 2022, included cash inflow of \$941,841 from bank proceeds compared to \$1,898,013 for the same period last year.
-During the year ended June 30, 2022, we had net payments for bank loans and capital leases of \$1,270,104 compared to \$698,797 for the year ended June 30, 2021.
+Net cash used in financing activities was \$718,992 compared to \$1,378,721, for the years ended June 30, 2023, and 2022, respectively.
+During the years ended June 30, 2023 and 2022, our subsidiaries used cash of \$61,124 and \$950,352, respectively, for the purchase of treasury shares.
+During the year ended June 30, 2022, we purchased 22,510 shares of our common stock from the open market for \$100,106.
+The year ended June 30, 2023, included cash inflow of \$270,292 from bank proceeds compared to \$941,841 for the same period last year.
+During the year ended June 30, 2023, we had net payments for bank loans and capital leases of \$928,160 compared to \$1,270,104 for the year ended June 30, 2022.
 We are operating in various geographical regions of the world through our various subsidiaries.
 Those subsidiaries have financial arrangements from various financial institutions to meet both their short and long-term funding requirements.
 These loans will become due at different maturity dates as described in Note 15 of the financial statements.
 We are in compliance with the covenants of the financial arrangements and there is no default which may lead to early payment of these obligations.
 We anticipate paying back all these obligations on their respective due dates.

 We typically fund the cash requirements for our operations in the U.S. through our license, services, and maintenance agreements, intercompany charges for corporate services, and through the exercise of options.
-As of June 30, 2022, we had approximately \$24.0 million of cash, cash equivalents and marketable securities of which approximately \$22.8 million is held by our foreign subsidiaries.
-As of June 30, 2021, we had approximately \$33.7 million of cash, cash equivalents and marketable securities of which approximately \$31.7 million is held by our foreign subsidiaries.
+As of June 30, 2023, we had approximately \$15.5 million of cash, cash equivalents and marketable securities of which approximately \$13.5 million is held by our foreign subsidiaries.
+As of June 30, 2022, we had approximately \$24.0 million of cash, cash equivalents and marketable securities of which approximately \$22.8 million was held by our foreign subsidiaries.

 We remain open to strategic relationships that would provide value added benefits.
-The focus will remain on continuously improving cash reserves internally and reduced reliance on external capital raise.
+The focus will remain on continuously improving cash reserves internally.